-What claims concerning the nutrient amounts provided by a food are permitted?
+What claims concerning amounts of nutrients in a food are permitted?

 - "Nutrient content claims":

-- FDC Act 403(r) -A food is misbranded if labeling includes a claim that is not approved/authorized by FDA which "expressly or by implication characterizes the level of any nutrient which is of the type [required in nutrition labeling]".
+- FDC Act 403(r) A food is misbranded if labeling includes a claim that is not approved/authorized by FDA "which expressly or by implication characterizes the level of any nutrient which is of the type required [in nutrition labeling]."

-- Notified nutrient content claims.
+- Notified nutrient content claims